kyma-project/test-infra/development/pubsub-connector/pubSubGateway/README.md

 ## Prerequisites

-PubSub Gateway is meant to run in a Pod within the Kyma Runtime.
-To get one, check installation instructions [Installation guides](https://kyma-project.io/docs/root/kyma#installation-installation) for details.
+The PubSub Gateway is meant to run in a Pod within the Kyma Runtime.
+To get one, check the [Installation guides](https://kyma-project.io/docs/root/kyma#installation-installation) for details.

 ## Installation